The tidal response of a relativistic star: Concluding remarks

 On the note of comparison, we have only made direct reference to previous results obtained within the relativistic Cowling approximation \cite{2025MNRAS.536.1967C}.
 This comparison is more indicative than satisfactory, because it is well known that the fully relativistic fundamental modes differs from the modes obtained in the Cowling approach by 15-20\%.
 However, at the present time no other direct comparison---for realistic neutron star matter---is available to us.
 This should hopefully change in the near future once the mode-sum strategy outlined in \cite{2025arXiv250710693A} is completed.
 It would seem highly relevant to compare results from our matching argument to this new mode-sum formulation.
 Both approaches involve approximations and if one could demonstrate that they agree then this would provide mutual confidence.

 As there are a number of ways in which the matching strategy can be developed and improved, let us close with a few general remarks.
 First, a great advantage of the matching argument is that one can readily deal with any internal structure.
 As long as we can solve the perturbation equations, we may include an elastic neutron star crust, superfluid components, internal phase transition, dissipation and so on.
 Given the large body of work aimed at developing mode calculations for realistic neutron star configurations \cite{2015PhRvD..92f3009K,2025PhRvD.111h3024G} extensions in this direction would come more or less for ``free''.
 Second, it is clear that the effective mode-sum we obtain through the residue argument lends support for the commonly used Effective One Body models \cite{2016PhRvD..94j4028S}, which build on the assumption that the fluid response can be represented by adding a ``harmonic oscillator'' contribution to the system's Hamiltonian.
 This argument relies heavily on the Newtonian mode-sum intuition.
 The arguments we have provided here lends support for the strategy, which is (at least conceptually) satisfying.
 Having said that, the obvious weakness of the matching argument is that we do not have access to an underlying equation for the mode amplitudes that would allow us to extend the near resonance solution from, for example, \cite{2024PhRvD.110b4039Y,2025MNRAS.542.1375P} to relativity.
-We also do not have an explicit expression for the ``energy'' associated with the tidal response so there is still a fair amount of work left to do.
+We have also not established the link to the orbital evolution---as required to, for example, work out an explicit expression for the ``energy'' associated with the tidal response.
+In essence, there is still a fair amount of work left to do.